jonashermansen98/eget-fors-g/README.md

 # eget-fors-g
 heyooo
-#We gonna win the league
+#We gonna win the league.
+Super duper